otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

   As described in the section 'Creating a User Profile'.

 Y Prekey owner's ECDH public key (POINT)
-  First part of the one time use prekey value.
+  First part of the one-time use prekey value.

 B Prekey owner's DH public key (MPI)
-  Second part of the one time use prekey value.
+  Second part of the one-time use prekey value.
 The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

-Z Shared prekey (POINT)
-  The prekey shared between different prekey messages.

-Shared prekey Signature (EDDSA-SIG)

 ```

+The public part of the shared prekey and its signature, which are essential to
+implementing XZDH, will be included in the published User Profile.
+The signature
+of the shared prekey must be published to be deniable because it is created
+using the participant's long term keys.
+We consider the signature of the user
+profile to be the signature of the shared prekey.

 A Non-interactive Auth Message has the format:
 ```